Start My Answer

 Is Fingerhut suing me?

 If you owe Fingerhut money, they have the right to sue you and possibly obtain a judgment against you.
 The first step to winning in court is to file your Answer.
-You can use SoloSuit to respond to the lawsuit in just 15 minutes.
+You can use SoloSuit to respond to the lawsuit in just 15 minutes, block a default judgment, and give yourself time to resolve the debt on your own terms.

 We have answers.